October 09, 2021 - October 14, 2021

 - Identify sources of special financing programs offered by funding institutions that can be tapped as part of the financing package; and

-- Understand the underlying security support and legal documentation typical for proposed projectsproject finance transactions.
+- Understand the underlying security support and legal documentation typical for proposed project finance transactions.

 The module, which employs lectures, interactive discussions, case studies and practical application exercises, covers the following areas: